 The number of people living paycheck to paycheck is rising, and not just among low-income workers.
-One-third of Americans with an annual income of $150,000 or more are struggling to pay their bills and have no money left over for savings.
-Reasons for this include high housing costs, a lack of financial literacy, and lifestyle creep.
+One-third of American families with an annual income of $100,000 or more say they are struggling to pay their bills and have no money left over for savings.
+Reasons for this include high housing costs, lack of financial literacy, and lifestyle creep.

-So how do high earners end up living paycheck to paycheck, and what can you do to break the cycle?
+So how do high earners end up living paycheck to paycheck, and what can they do to break the cycle?

 What Does Living Paycheck to Paycheck Mean?

 Most people expect to earn a “living wage.”
 The term refers to an income sufficient to afford life’s necessities, including housing, food, healthcare, and child care.
-That level of income should also allow you to save for an emergency, retirement and other goals to some degree.
+That level of income does not typically allow you to save for an emergency, retirement, or other goals.

 When a person lives paycheck to paycheck, they can barely pay basic bills and have nothing left over to save for a rainy day.
 In the event of a pricey emergency — like a big medical bill or major car repairs — low-income families are financially wiped out.

-High earners have more wiggle room.
-They have the ability to downsize their home or car and find other ways to cut back on expenses.
+High earners have more wiggle room, as they are able to downsize their home or car and find other ways to cut back on expenses.

 Check your score with SoFi